 Simple and geometric patterns work well in neutral colours.
 Buy a myriad of effects for your flooring including wood, marble and stone.
-Porcelain tiles that look like wood are so realistic and durable enough for small bathroom floors, yet they retain the characteristics of wood grains and knots.
+Porcelain tiles that look like wood are not only realistic, but durable enough for small bathroom floors whilst retaining the characteristics of wood grains and knots.

 Of course, other types of flooring can be used in small bathrooms but that is another blog post!